Pipe Noise S.T.O.P.™

 Reduces noise transmission through ceilings, walls, floors, machinery, & equipment, enclosures, PVC waste pipe, HVAC ducts.
 Apply on any solid surface or on floor under carpet for effective noise containment.

 Materials can be adhered to surface.
 Pipes can be wrapped and taped in place.

 Airborne sound transmission class/STC 27 per ASTM C423.

 |Mass Loaded Vinyl Pipe Lagging w/Decoupler – Sound Transmission Loss (STC)|

 |Pipe Lagging w/Decoupler||13||17||19||21||28||33||40||42||27|

 Acoustical Transmission Loss properties are for a single layer of barrier material.
-Actual STC of vinyl sound barrier applied to piping or other structures will vary in performance.
+Actual STC of acoustic pipe wrap insulation applied to piping or other structures will vary in performance.

 Vinyl pipe wrap lagging dramatically reduces the amount of noise that transmits through the walls of ductwork, PVC and cast iron pipes.
-When a decoupler layer is added to the vinyl sound barrier, sound transmission is improved.
+When a decoupler layer is added to the acoustic pipe wrap insulation, sound transmission is improved.

 CAUTION: Polyurethane foam is flammable and may emit toxic fumes when burned.
 Do not use near open flame.
 Check local codes for allowed use.
 Manufacturer assumes no liability.